NLnetLabs/connectbyname/notes/dns-client-proxy.md

 implies a global scope.

-If the stub resolver receives a BADPROXYPOLICY error then the proxy was unable to meet the requirements of the option(s).
-In the reply, the proxy modifies the options to show what it can do.
+If the stub resolver receives a BADPROXYPOLICY error then the proxy was unable to meet the requirements of the PROXY CONTROL Option.

-## Probing
+### Probing

-In cases where the stub resolver expects a local DNS proxy, or where the stub resolver has (a limited) fall back to more private transports, or when the security policy of the application is such that is better to fail than send queries over Do53, the stub resolver first sends a probing query to verify that the proxy supports the PROXY CONTROL and PROXY SCOPE options.
+In cases where the stub resolver expects a local DNS proxy, or where the stub resolver has (a limited) fall back to more private transports, or when the security policy of the application is such that is better to fail than send queries over Do53, the stub resolver first sends a probing query to verify that the proxy supports the PROXY CONTROL and PROXY SCOPE Options.

-This request queries "resolver.arpa".
-The proxy MUST implement this as a Special Use Domain Name.
+This request queries "resolver.arpa" for SOA records.
+The proxy MUST implement this as a
+Special Use Domain Name.
 The actual response is not important.
-The important part is that the proxy returns PROXY CONTROL and PROXY SCOPE options as described in this document and optionally sets the response code to BADPROXYPOLICY specified policy.
+The important part is that the proxy returns PROXY CONTROL and PROXY SCOPE Options as described in this document or sets the response code to BADPROXYPOLICY if it cannot meet specified policy.

-## Trust Anchor
+### Trust Anchor

 In the ideal case, the host operating system provides applications with a secure way to access a DNSSEC trust anchor that is maintained according to [@RFC5011].
 However in situations where this is not the case, an application can fall back to [@RFC7958].
-However, for short lived processes, there is considerable overhead in issuing to HTTP(S) requests to data.iana.org to obtain the trust anchor XML file and the signature over the trust anchor.
+However, for short lived processes, there is considerable overhead in issuing two HTTP(S) requests to data.iana.org to obtain the trust anchor XML file and the signature over the trust anchor.
 For this reason, it makes sense to let the proxy cache this information.

 If the local operating system does not provide a DNSSEC trust anchor, then the application can ask the proxy.
-The stub resolver adds the TRUST ANCHOR Option with ANCHORS-XML-LENGTH and ANCHORS-P7S-LENGTH.
+The stub resolver adds the TRUST ANCHOR Option with ANCHORS-XML-LENGTH and ANCHORS-P7S-LENGTH set to zero.
 If the proxy returns both an ANCHORS-XML and an ANCHORS-P7S, then the application verifies the trust anchor using the trust anchor certificate (which needs to come with the application).

-# Server Processing
+## Server Processing

 Proxies are encouraged to cache options that appear in requests under the assumption that a stub resolver will send multiple requests.
 If a proxy